 Over the past several years, both the U.S. and Canadian governments have mandated that all makers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
 These refrigerants have been standardly used in air conditioners and heat pumps for many decades.
 The recommended phase-out mandates are anticipated to have the HVAC industry turn to a more green friendly refrigerant with a technical designation R410A.
 R410A has been verified to be safer for the environment.

-In late 2010 reputable air conditioning manufacturers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+In late 2010 most air conditioning manufacturers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 These systems are more commonly called “dry charged units”.
-They can legally be sold and installed which permits your Gainesville area HVAC contractor to charge the unit on-site with R22.
+They can legally be sold and installed allowing the HVAC contractor to charge the unit in the field with R22.
 R22 is still legal for AC repair or service for a short time longer.
-The intent for these Dry Charged Units is to offer the greater Gainesville area a more simple and cost effective replacement option for central air conditioners and heat pumps.
-However, these units also dodge the spirit of the mandates, which was intended to better protect our environment by moving the air conditioning industry to a more environmentally friendly refrigerant.
+The intent for these Dry Charged Units is to provide the greater Gainesville area a more simple and cost effective replacement option for central air conditioners and heat pumps.
+However, these units also dodge the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.

 Gainesville homeowners should understand that these Dry Charged Units are allowed in the U.S. and Canada.
 Because of the lack of clarity regarding the definition of an outdoor unit in the rules, the entire outdoor unit is technically looked upon as a replacement “part”.
 These days, condensers or heat pumps intended for use in a replacement R-22 system are usually referred to as “Dry Charge” or “Nitrogen Charged” systems.
 The following are some Frequently Asked Questions about this recent A/C Dry Charge trend.